Tropical wave churning in Caribbean, dumping torrential rain as it tracks toward Florida

-ORLANDO, Fla. - There's a 20 percent chance a tropical wave making its way through the Caribbean could develop as it makes its way closer to Florida over the next five days, according to Channel 9 meteorologist Rusty McCranie.
+ORLANDO, Fla. - There's a 20 percent chance a tropical wave making its way through the eastern Caribbean could develop over the next 5 days.
+There is currently lots of wind shear preventing this system from organizing and strengthening, but conditions could become more favorable starting Wednesday.

 Related Headlines

 By Tuesday, it should be passing over Hispaniola, increasing rain chances across the island.
-Conditions are not favorable for this system to be named over the southern Caribbean, but conditions are expected to become more favorable for its development (strengthening and organization) after Tuesday, once it reaches the Bahamas.
+Conditions are not favorable for this system to be named over the southern Caribbean, but conditions are expected to become more favorable for its development (strengthening and organization) after Tuesday, once it reaches the Bahamas and wind shear decreases.

 TRENDING NOW: